 According to Wikipedia, “A window manager is system software that controls the placement and appearance of windows within a windowing system in a graphical user interface … They work in conjunction with the underlying graphical system which provides required functionality such as support for graphics hardware, pointing devices, and a keyboard, and are often written and created using a widget toolkit.”

-Basically a Window Manager controls the way you interact with your computer, at least in the Graphical User Interface (GUI).
+Basically, a Window Manager controls the way you interact with your computer, at least in the Graphical User Interface (GUI).
 Over time, many Window Managers have been extended to become full-fledged Desktop Environments.
 A Desktop Environment is generally considered to be a Window Manager that integrates common applications and services, which are often built using the same widget toolkit, into the GUI.

-Enlightenment and Bodhi Linux
+Moksha and Bodhi Linux

-Enlightenment is the natural choice as a Window Manager in Bodhi Linux, as it fits in perfectly with two of the most important Bodhi Linux ideals:
+Moksha is the natural choice as a Window Manager in Bodhi Linux, as it fits in perfectly with two of the most important Bodhi Linux ideals:

 We hope you find this guide useful.